 No single brand dominates for 3rd place.
 Instead, we start to see strong regional preferences in this fragmented map.

 Many regional preferences are due to the initial restaurant being started in or near a state.
 For example, burger chain Jack In The Box was founded in San Diego and is ubiquitous on the West Coast.
 Waffle House, the breakfast food chain, was founded in 1955 in Georgia.
 It remains popular in its home state along with South Carolina.

 Interestingly, Burger King is dominant in New England, even though it was started far away in Florida.

-On SafeGraph’s Data Bar, you can preview & buy data on 5 million places in the U.S., ranging from data on large chains down to individual Mom & Pop stores.
-For each Point-of-Interest, you can find business listing information (like address, phone number, & category), foot-traffic counts, & store shopper demographic insights.
+On SafeGraph’s Shop you can preview & buy data on 5 million places in the US, ranging from data on large chains down to individual Mom & Pop stores.
+For each point of interest, you can find business listing information (like address, phone number, & category), foot traffic counts, & store shopper demographic insights.